 “You and Rose spent the entire day together Saturday and yesterday and you didn’t do it, did you?” he elbowed me in the ribs.

 I didn’t chance to move my head toward him again, for two reasons.
 One: I didn’t want to get caught talking during the meeting and two: I wouldn’t be able to stand the smug look on his face when he saw the burning in my cheeks.
 Malfoys aren’t supposed to blush.
 Normally, the prodding from his pointy bones would’ve set me off and I would be planning some sort of retaliation.
 Perhaps a swelling jinx aimed as his left shin… but not this morning.
-I felt oddly relaxed and, although mildly irritated at Al for distracting me during the morning session, I just can’t bring myself to be pissed.
+I felt oddly relaxed and, although mildly irritated at Al for distracting me during the morning session, I just couldn’t bring myself to be pissed.
 Rose seems to have a calming effect on me.
 I felt out of sorts around her, but strangely peaceful and soothed at the same time.

 Two whole days.
-Saturday, after I sobered up, walked along the countryside in the small village where I lived with my parents.
+Saturday, after I sobered up, we walked along the countryside in the small village where I lived with my parents.
 Then we visited their graves and Rose made the most beautiful wreath of white snapdragons and purple asters.
 Finally, we had dinner with Harry and Ginny, who never forgot the anniversary.

 Yesterday, Rose decided that we needed to do something more exciting.
 We went to muggle London and rode the London Eye, ate at a local pub and she took me to some ridiculous place that had all sorts of muggle famous people made out of wax.
 It was utterly absurd and the both of us left in hysterics.